-This award is intended as a supplemental non-salary research support grant, for a one-year period; the award total is \$35,000.
-One award will be granted.
+This award is intended as a supplemental non-salary research support grant, for a one-year period.
+Two awards will be granted; each award total is \$35,000.
 A portion of the funding can be used toward support for a statistician and/or technician.
 Up to 10% of the grant award may be used toward indirect costs.
 A no-cost extension for up to two years for expending the full one-year amount will be considered based upon request from the investigator if sufficient justification can be made that a second year is necessary to complete the research project and ultimately benefit the health outcomes for women/girls with bleeding disorders.